-Diabetics often face a dilemma when deciding which vegetables need to be placed in the plate and which ones they need to stay away from.
+But this is not the end of it because the real struggles start here.
+They even face a dilemma about which vegetables need to be placed on their plate and which ones they need to stay away from.
+This is when glycemic index comes into the picture.
 Glycemic Index (GI) is one factor that helps a diabetic to make the right food choices.
 It rates foods on how quickly the carbohydrates present in that food affect the blood sugar levels and is categorized as high, medium or low GI level.
 While low GI foods help maintain blood sugar levels, high GI vegetables can raise blood sugar levels exponentially.
 Hence, it goes without saying that people suffering from diabetes should opt for low GI vegetables.

 7 Vegetables That Are Excellent For Diabetics